GPII/gpii-webdriver/README.md

 To run the tests locally, you will need to [install the drivers for each browser](http://www.seleniumhq.org/download/) you want to test.
 Once you have done this, you can use the command `npm test` to run the tests.

-You can also use the command `vagrant up` to provision a linux box and run the Chrome and Firefox tests there.
+You can also use the command `vagrant up` to provision a linux box and run the Chrome tests there.

 # Using this Package to Write Your Own Tests